reinrl/jquery-dockedmodal/README.md

-A simple & lightweight method of displaying modal windows with jQuery.
+A simple & lightweight method of displaying docked (visually tied to an element) modal windows with jQuery.

-For quick examples and demos, head to [jquerymodal.com](http://jquerymodal.com/).

 # Why another modal plugin?